Jewish life, not death, the focus of new museum in Poland

 Anti-Semitic attitudes could be part of the reason for this low profile.
 There is no anti-Semitism in public life in Poland, unlike nearby Hungary where one far-right member of parliament last year called for lists of Jews to be compiled.
 The Polish government helped pay for the museum.

-Nevertheless, low-level anti-Semitism is present, from soccer chants where fans use the term "Jew" as an insult hurled at rival supporters, to the graffiti on suburban walls.
+Nevertheless, low-level anti-Semitism is present, from football chants where fans use the term "Jew" as an insult hurled at rival supporters, to the graffiti on suburban walls.

 A poll conducted last month by the Homo Homini public opinion institute found that half of Warsaw high-school students would be unhappy if they discovered someone in their family had Jewish origins.
 Sixty percent of young people would be displeased if their boyfriend or girlfriend turned out to be Jewish, according to the survey.